 Cenacolo of Andrea del Sarto – relief reproductions of six famous paintings, the originals of which are in the Uffizi Gallery.

 Villa Corsini (Castello) – a tactile path with 11 original sculptures, part of the Uffizi’s collection.

 The city museums of Florence managed by Mus.e offer occasional special events for the hard of sight or hearing.

 Tuscany museums for the visually impaired

 Other towns in Tuscany have special tactile paths in their museums.

 In Pistoia, the Antico Palazzo dei Vescovi houses on the ground floor the brand-new Museo Tattile offering interesting activities suitable for the visually impaired.
 There is a tactile map of Pistoia and some models of historical buildings such as the Town Hall, the Cathedral, the Baptistery and the Basilica della Madonna dell’Umiltà.
 A series of explanatory panels in braille and samples of the materials used as marble, stone and terracotta, accompanies the models.

-In Cortona (Arezzo), the Etruscan Museum MAEC has panel-guides in Braille and copies of the exhibited operas can be touched by visitors.
+In Cortona (Arezzo), the Etruscan Museum MAEC has panels in braille and copies of the exhibited works can be touched by visitors.

-In Grosseto, inside the Cathedral there is a new tactile path for the visually impaired.
+In Grosseto, inside the Cathedral there is a tactile path for the visually impaired.